Empowering teachers to provide effective reading instruction to all students

 Our Organization

-Through Classmates Literacy Foundation, teachers receive scholarships to participate in SLANT System® training which is considered the gold standard in literacy instruction for ALL students, and essential for students with reading difficulties or dyslexia.
+Through Classmates Literacy Foundation, teachers participate in Slant System® training which is considered the gold standard in literacy instruction for ALL students, and essential for students with reading difficulties or dyslexia.

 Join Our Mailing List